10 Chemical Equilibrium

 \[\begin{equation} \Delta_{\text{rxn}} G = 0 = \Delta_{\text{rxn}} G^{-\kern-6pt{\ominus}\kern-6pt-}+ RT \ln K_P, \tag{10.7} \end{equation}\]

 where we have defined a new quantity called equilibrium constant, as the value the reaction quotient assumes when the reaction reaches equilibrium, and we have denoted it with the symbol \(K_P\).45 From eq.
-(10.7) we can derive the following fundamental equation on the standard Gibbs free energy of reaction:
+(10.7) we can derive the following fundamental equation on the standard Gibbs energy of reaction:

 \[\begin{equation} \Delta_{\text{rxn}} G^{-\kern-6pt{\ominus}\kern-6pt-}= - RT \ln K_P. \tag{10.8} \end{equation}\]